ExperimentsHNL/popper-design/overview.md

 ![Image](https://github.com/Experiments/popper-design/blob/master/rworkflow_trial.png?raw=true)

-Once the researcher selects an experiment, she can specify the parameters of the trial that she would like to launch to run this experiment.
+Once the researcher selects an experiment, she is shown a dynamically constructed form with the list of input parameters that the experiment accepts.
+Just as descriptions of experiments in the Library, this list of input acceptable input parameters is taken from the metadata that accompanies the source code of the experiment.
+Typically these parameters would include the necessary number of players, initial endowments of players, exchange rate from points to dollars, relevant subject pool, etc.

 Again, researchers without an account cannot access this page and will be redirected to the Signup page instead.

-The researcher should be able to specify her subject pool, the start and end date of the trial, payment amounts for subjects, the frame of the experiment (in other words, the type of game that her subjects actually see), and select details relating to the frame of the experiment.

 #### 6. About